-The children were very excited to learn more about pirates and islands after learning about sharks and the other animals in the sea, in our topic 'Don't Eat the Teacher!'
+The children find learning about pirates very exciting after learning about sharks and the other animals in the sea from our topic, 'Don't Eat the Teacher!'

-On Monday we came into our classrooms and couldn't believe our eyes.
-We found some muddy footprints and some clues as to who might have left them there!
+On Monday we find some muddy footprints and clues as to who might have left them there!

-We found a spade; could it be a builder with dirty boots?
-Could it be a Gardener?
-We found some treasure; we decided that we could use the treasure to buy things.
-Finally, we found a map.
-We decided that a map could help us find our way.
-We asked lots of questions: Who left the clues behind?
+There is a spade; could it be a builder with dirty boots?
+Could it be a gardener?
+We also find some treasure which we use to buy things.
+Finally, we find a map and decide that a map helps us to find our way.
+We ask lots of questions: Who left the clues behind?
 Where did they come from?
 Why did they leave the spade, map and treasure at our school?
 What should we do with them?

-After lots of talking and thinking, we decided that Pirates might have been to school and that the 'muddy' footprints were actually from "Octopus squid ink!"
-(Good thinking Tayla!)
+After lots of talking and thinking, we decide that Pirates might have been to school and that the 'muddy' footprints are actually from "Octopus squid ink!"

-The next day a real life pirate came to our school.
-We had lots of questions to ask.
-We learnt that questions start with words like, 'Who?', 'Where?', 'What?', 'Why?' and 'When?'
+The next day a real life pirate comes to our school.
+We ask lots of questions starting with words like, 'Who?', 'Where?', 'What?', 'Why?' and 'When?'

-The visiting pirate told us that Captain Blackbeard was trying to snatch her treasure.
-She didn't want Captain Blackbeard to get it because he isn't very good at sharing!
-We promised to hide her treasure and keep it safe.
-We also promised that we would find Captain Blackbeard and ask him to share fairly.
+The visiting pirate tells us that Captain Blackbeard is trying to snatch her treasure.
+She does not want Captain Blackbeard to get it because he is not very good at sharing!
+We promise to hide her treasure and keep it safe.
+We also promise that we would find Captain Blackbeard and ask him to share fairly.

-We went on a pirate hunt to find that pesky pirate!
-We learnt the poem 'Going on a Pirate Hunt' using pictures and actions.
+We then embark upon a pirate hunt to find that pesky pirate!
+We learn the poem 'Going on a Pirate Hunt' using pictures and actions.

-We learnt to tell the story of 'Going on a Pirate Hunt' using language from the poem and by using our own words.
-Here are some of our stories.
-Our teachers wrote them down for us.
+We learn to tell the story of 'Going on a Pirate Hunt' using language from the poem and by using our own words.

-We made up pirate stories everywhere; outside in the 'Theatre', in the construction area after building a big pirate ship, at the small world table and in our role-play areas.
-We had so much fun telling our pirate stories.
-We never did find that pesky pirate though!
+We make up pirate stories everywhere; outside in the 'Theatre', in the construction area after building a big pirate ship, at the small world table and in our role-play areas.
+We have so much fun telling our pirate stories.
+We never do find that pesky pirate though!

-Now we can ask and answer questions and tell stories with our friends, playing cooperatively in a group.
+We can now ask and answer questions and tell stories with our friends, playing cooperatively in a group.